Alzheimer’s and Dementia: What’s the Difference?

 DEMENTIA AND ALZHEIMER'S

 • Alzheimer’s disease is the most common type of dementia, but it is only one of many possible causes.
-Vascular cognitive impairment, dementia with Lewy bodies, frontotemporal dementia, Parkinson’s disease, Huntington’s disease, HIV, traumatic brain injury, and other conditions each can cause dementia.
+Vascular cognitive impairment, dementia with Lewy bodies, frontotemporal dementia, Parkinson’s disease, Huntington’s disease, HIV, traumatic brain injury, and other conditions can cause dementia.

-Bill looked at his father, Walter, who for the third time was telling us about the great adventures he had in the army after he enlisted around 1950.
+Bill looked at his father, Walter, who, for the third time, was telling us about the great adventures he had in the army after he enlisted around 1950.
 Walter became a successful engineer who worked productively into his mid-70s.
 When he experienced increasing forgetfulness, he recognized the need to wind down his career.
 He moved into the friendly and stimulating environment of a local assisted living facility’s memory unit.
 His life there was a good one.
 His close family relationships continued.
 He enjoyed detailed memories of the past, but recent events no longer made a lasting impression on his mind.
 Bill asked me, “What is my father’s diagnosis?
 Is he demented?
 Does he have Alzheimer’s disease?
 And what’s the difference between dementia and Alzheimer’s disease?”

 Everything Changed in 2013

-This question often comes up in a clinical interview, and up until recently the answer would have been that dementia is diagnosed when a person has a severe memory problem in addition to difficulty with language or another cognitive function, and that Alzheimer’s disease is the most common type of dementia.
+This question often comes up in a clinical interview, and up until recently, the answer would have been that dementia is diagnosed when a person has a severe memory problem in addition to difficulty with language or another cognitive function and that Alzheimer’s disease is the most common type of dementia.
 In 2013, though, everything changed.

 Major neurocognitive disorder is diagnosed when disturbance of a single cognitive ability is severe enough to interfere with independence and the disturbance is not caused by drug use, delirium, or various other medical or psychiatric conditions.
 The cognitive abilities that are tested for this diagnosis are: